satheeshurs/movie-microservice1/README.md

 # movie-microservice1
 Goal to create a micro services
-As part of this three repository got created
+As part of this three repository got created.

 1) https://github.com/satheeshurs/movie-microservice1
 2) https://github.com/satheeshurs/movietheater-microservice1